LiyanaRoslie/google-apps-ml/README.md

 ## Exploratory data analysis overview

+Perform exploratory data analysis (EDA) on Google Playstore apps to find out what kind of apps can fetch more user installs.
-Six different insights were obtained from doing the exploratory data analysis.
+Six different insights were obtained from doing the EDA.
 They are:
 * Correlation, if any
 * Rating vs Installs
 * Rating count vs Installs